 Scope of Works

 Neumann Contractors were awarded the supply, manufacture and erection of the structural steelwork for Bus Canopy #1, #2 and the Amenities Block.
 Bus Canopy #1 also included the supply of perforated aluminium screen panels that portray the image of the old steam train that used to service Byron Bay.
-The steelwork consisted of approximately 80 tonne of complex heavy steel box columns and rafters fabricated to TfNSW B201 Quality Specification B201- Steelwork for Bridges.
-Approximately 5,000 manhours were required to fabricate the steelwork on a two-shift basis.
-Welding of the canopy columns included full strength butt welds to the box sections complying with AS/NZS1554.1 with all welds ultrasonically tested.
-Steelwork accessible to the public such as the columns was protective coated in a three coat anti-graffiti paint system by Neumann Contractors Paint Workshop.
+The steelwork consisted of approximately 80 tonnes of complex heavy steel box columns and rafters fabricated to TfNSW B201 Quality Specification B201- Steelwork for Bridges.
+The fabrication works required approximately 5,000 person-hours to fabricate the steelwork on a two-shift basis.
+Welding of the canopy columns included full-strength butt welds to the box sections complying with AS/NZS1554.1 with all welds ultrasonically tested.
+Steelwork accessible to the public, such as the columns, was protective coated in a three-coat anti-graffiti paint system by Neumann Contractors Paint Workshop.

-- The design of the canopy columns was such that the completed weldments were very rigid and did not allow any flexibility during erection therefore these structures were scanned using Trimble point cloud scanning technology to ensure that as welded steelwork would not create any fitment issues during erection.
+- The design of the canopy columns was such that the completed weldments were very rigid and did not allow any flexibility during erection; therefore, these structures were scanned using Trimble point cloud scanning technology to ensure that welded steelwork would not create any fitment issues during erection.

-- The construction site was also a very compact site with limited laydown area, and the utilization of flat rack transport allowed steelwork to be lifted direct from the flat racks to respective locations within the structure.
+- The construction site was also a very compact site with a limited laydown area.
+Therefore, the utilization of flat rack transport allowed steelwork to be lifted directly from the flat racks to respective locations within the structure.

-- The project was completed on time as scheduled and a notable achievement was that the columns and rafters identified to be a high-quality risk, fitted as planned without modification
+- The project was completed on time as scheduled.
+A notable achievement was that the erection of the structure identified the columns and rafters to be a high-quality risk, fitted as planned without modification.